Our open and extensible platform lets you customize your analysis to surface the issues your team cares about most.

 The Enforce Total Coverage option sends a pass/fail status based on whether the PR would have a positive/negative impact on the repository's overall test coverage.

 - If the overall test coverage percentage of your repository will decrease (by 0.1% or more) by merging the PR, Code Climate will send a failed status to Github.

 In addition to the 10-point maintainability analysis, you can choose to implement over 30+ style, linting, and security static analysis tools.
-These Engines can be individually enabled on the Plugins tab of your repository's Settings page.
+These plugins can be individually enabled on the Plugins tab of your repository's Settings page.

 You can choose to exclude certain files and directories from our analysis.
 This can be done using the Exclude patterns tab on your repository's Settings page.
 By default, we exclude a list of common folders paths for tests, configuration files, and vendor code.
 To learn more about recommended exclusions, visit our docs here.